celsiusnarhwal/poetry-source-env/README.md

 ```

-With poetry-env-source, you can define this source via environment variables, similar to how you can already
+With poetry-source-env, you can define this source via environment variables, similar to how you can already
 configure [publishable repositories](https://python-poetry.org/docs/repositories/#publishable-repositories:~:text=Alternatively%2C%20you%20can%20use%20environment%20variables%20to%20provide%20the%20credentials%3A):

 ```bash